 In many boundary layers in non-rotating flow the dominant balance in the momentum equation is between the advective and viscous terms.
 In large scale atmospheric and oceanic flow the effects of rotation are large, and this results in a boundary layer, known as the Ekman layer, in which the dominant balance is between Coriolis and frictional terms.
 Thus consider the effects of friction on geostrophic flow.
 In practice a balance occurs between the Coriolis terms and the stress due to small-scale turbulent motion, and this gives rise to a boundary layer that has a typical depth of tens to hundreds of meters.
 The atmospheric Ekman layer occurs near the ground, and the stress at the ground itself is due to the surface wind (and its vertical variation).
-In the ocean the main Ekman layer is near the surface, and the stress at ocean surface is largely due to the presence 5 of the overlying wind.
-ASSUMPTIONS: 1) The Ekman layer is Boussinesq.
-This is a very good assumption for the ocean, and a reasonable one for the atmosphere if the boundary layer is not too deep.
+In the ocean the main Ekman layer is near the surface, and the stress at ocean surface is largely due to the presence of the overlying wind.
+ASSUMPTIONS:

-2) The Ekman layer has a finite depth that is less than the total depth of the fluid, this depth being given by the level at which the frictional stresses essentially vanish.
-Within the Ekman layer, frictional terms are important, whereas geostrophic balance holds beyond it.
-3) The nonlinear and time dependent terms in the equations of motion are negligible, hydrostatic balance holds in the vertical, and buoyancy is constant, not varying in the horizontal.
-4) Friction can be parameterized by a viscous term of the form $\rho_0^{-1} \partial \tau / \partial z = A \partial^2 u / \partial z^2$ where A is constant and $\tau$ is the stress.
+- 1) The Ekman layer is Boussinesq.
+This is a very good assumption for the ocean, and a reasonable one for the atmosphere if the boundary layer is not too deep. - 2) The Ekman layer has a finite depth that is less than the total depth of the fluid, this depth being given by the level at which the frictional stresses essentially vanish.
+Within the Ekman layer, frictional terms are important, whereas geostrophic balance holds beyond it. - 3) The nonlinear and time dependent terms in the equations of motion are negligible, hydrostatic balance holds in the vertical, and buoyancy is constant, not varying in the horizontal. - 4) Friction can be parameterized by a viscous term of the form $\rho_0^{-1} \partial \tau / \partial z = A \partial^2 u / \partial z^2$ where A is constant and τ is the stress.
 In laboratory A may be the molecular viscosity, whereas in the atmosphere and ocean it is a so-called eddy viscosity.
-Equations of motion and scaling
+Sometimes symbol "K" is used instead of "A" and the above is called "K-theory".
+Equations of motion and scaling Frictional-geostrophic balance in the horizontal momentum equation is: $$f \times u = -\nabla_z \phi + A \frac{\partial^2 u}{\partial z^2}.$$